Use code HAIGH25 to receive a 25% discount on all books with many different genres bought through my publisher JMD Media

-Marcelo Bielsa’s Leeds United OUT NOW! – Autographed copies available direct from me.
+Marcelo Bielsa’s Leeds United – Autographed copies available direct from me.

 Marcelo Bielsa’s arrival caught the imagination of the Leeds fans, raising hopes their suffering over the last 15 years was changing.
 His players surpassed all expectations as they raised their game, which saw some fantastic football on show.